-- Others: Some other effects of parental alienation on children could be self-destructing behavior, panic attacks, poor relationships, social identity issue, diminished activity, memory loss, and regressive behavior.
+- Others: Some other effects of parental alienation on children could be self-destructing behavior, panic attacks, poor relationships, social identity issues, diminished activity, memory loss, and regressive behavior.

 You can use mediation to sort the issue with your spouse or go legally to protect your child.
 You may have to go ahead with litigation and then trial.
 Make sure you know the law for parental alienation and ensure that you have the necessary evidence too.

 Parental Alienation Checklist